 Update August 1 2020: Looks like the regulatory system has decided not to do something this drastic.
 Exchanges have sent out a clarification that seems to indicate that brokers “where early pay-in of shares has been accepted by CC, since settlement of the trade is guaranteed by the CC, member may choose to give credit of the sale value of the shares in the ledger account of the client, which may be considered as margin towards subsequent trades”

-From August 1, retail investors will not be able to buy stocks with the cash generated after selling stocks on the same day.
+From September 1, most retail investors will not be able to buy stocks with the cash generated after selling stocks on the same day.
 Basically, it’s like this:

 We know you have a truckload of questions.
 First:

 First, let’s just say this is not new.
 All institutions – like mutual funds and even PMS providers (and we are one at https://capitalmindwealth.com) have had these restrictions.
 You need unencumbered cash to be able to buy.
 Period.

 So when a mutual fund or PMS sells a stock, it has to wait for two days before the cash can be used to buy another stock.
 (Additionally, a mutual fund or PMS cannot trade intraday in stocks – that is, it cannot buy or sell unless it is for delivery, but this restriction hasn’t been applied on retail traders)